Type and Characteristics of Amplifier

 Four-quadrant Bipolar Power Supply

 Finally, let us introduce the four-quadrant bipolar power supply, which is a high-performance amplifier, as an evolution of the amplifier.
 The amplifier basically has an output current sink.
-As a result, constant-voltage operation is possible even with capacity loads, inductive loads and their combined loads.
+As a result, the constant-voltage operation is possible even with capacity loads, inductive loads, and their combined loads.
 Moreover, because it responds quickly, it can be said that it is an ideal power supply.
 A general power supply can only output electric current in one direction.
 But a four-quadrant bipolar power supply can output voltage in both positive and negative directions.

 Moreover, it has current sink and source function.
 When applying alternating current to inductive load or capacity load, the same voltage may have positive and negative currents.
 A four-quadrant bipolar power supply is required to drive such a load.